"What?!" Jennifer gasped. "Missing? Are you sure?"

 "Tonight?"
 Jessica asked.
 "A Friday?"

 "He called just as I walked into the house.
-I suspect he left messages at the office but if he didn't say it was urgent, Kimmy would have left it for Monday.
+I suspect he left messages at the office, but if he didn't say it was urgent, Kimmy would have left it for Monday.
 It really won't be too long."

 "OK."

 The four of us joined the rest of the family for dinner, and when we'd finished, I left to meet Theo while my wives cleared the table and did the dishes.
+I saw him in a booth when I walked into the coffee shop.

 "Hey, Kid," he said, standing up.